QuentinTournier40/AnimationFreeCAD/README.md

 # Presentation

-We are 2 students from the University of Pau and the Basque Country.
+We are 2 students from the University of Pau and the Basque Country.<br/>
 We are working on a project to graduate from computer science.

 # The project